 One of the next items on my to-do list is to get the Rosie pre-orders up and running.

-You can already Pre-Order to receive your set of Plastic Army Women as soon as they are available and you won't be charged until your order is ready to ship.
+Pre-Order now to receive your set of Plastic Army Women as soon as they are available.
+Your Credit Card will not be charged until your order is ready to ship.

 Jeff at BMC Toys